lulu98/stock-analysis-tool/README.md

 Since I really don't intend to spend too much money on data that will only change once a year, the project can be used by subscribing to the Web API for one month.
 During this month, it is possible to pull all the data of the required stocks.
-I store the data as JSON files in the `data` folder.
+I store the data as JSON files in the `src/main/resources/data` folder.

 In order to make use of this project, you have to subscribe to the API once.
 I am sorry, but I will not provide any data here.
 If you want to get a feel for